 - Dust a work surface with flour and transfer the dough onto the board.

-- With a sharp knife cut a slice of dough approximately 1/4 inch thick and roll the slice into a long thin roll approx 1/2 inch diameter, then cut it into 1 inch pieces.
+- With a sharp knife or bench scraper, cut a slice of dough approximately ¼ inch thick and roll the slice into a long thin roll approx ½ inch diameter, then cut it into 1 inch pieces.

-- Using a wooden gnocchi board and just a light dusting of flour roll the gnocchi pieces off the board creating a ridged texture.
+- Using a wooden gnocchi board lightly dusted with flour, roll the gnocchi off the board creating a ridged texture.
 It may take a few tries to get the feel of how much pressure you need to use (you can also a fork, or simply roll the pieces into a ball).

 - Transfer the gnocchi onto a floured baking sheet and sprinkle some more flour on top.